phantasma-io/phantasmaphoenix-gitbook/developers/sdks/unity/basic-concepts.md

 #### Wallet Connection

 Connecting to a wallet is a crucial step in any DApp, as it allows users to manage their assets and interact with the Phantasma blockchain.
-The SDK provides a simple and secure way to connect to the wallet via the `PhantasmaLinkClient` prefab, which supports different nexus configurations and wallet endpoints depending on your deployment target (localnet, testnet, or mainnet).
+The SDK provides a simple and secure way to connect to the wallet via the `PhantasmaLinkClient` prefab, which supports different nexus configurations and wallet endpoints depending on your deployment target (simnet, testnet, or mainnet).

 #### Smart Contracts